oc777/1DV607/WS3/PeerReview/sent/lw222ii.md

 ***
 __6. Implement Observer pattern__

-The interface `GameObserver` was placed in `controller` namespace which led to violation of MVC separation principle - now `model.Player` has an assosiation relation to `controller` [1].
+The interface `GameObserver` was placed in `controller` namespace which led to violation of MVC separation principle - now `model.Player` has an association relation to `controller` [1].
 Hence the interface `GameObserver` should be placed in the `model` namespace.

 Also it is a common practice to use a `List` to collect all observers for a certain class, since we might have more than one.
 So current implementation with a single possible observer may limit future code developments.